TMasak/cerss/README.md

 <!-- badges: end -->

-The purpose of this repo is to allow for reproducibility of the simulation studies and applications in papers
+The purpose of this repo is to allow for reproducibility of the simulation studies and real data applications in papers

 -   Random Surface Covariance Estimation by Shifted Partial Tracing [\[arXiv:1912.12870v2\]](https://arxiv.org/abs/1912.12870) (a.k.a.